 Can Robo Hamsters Live Together?

 Roborovski hamsters, more commonly known as Robos, are one of the few hamster species that have been observed in the wild living in pairs.
 Still, they’re usually found alone, even in the wild, so this is the exception and not the rule.
 Even so, Robo hamsters are one of the most likely species to get along in cohabitation.
 If you want to keep more than one hamster in a single enclosure, Robo hamsters are a good choice.
-Just make sure to provide plenty of space to prevent fighting.
+However, early desensitization to each other is key.

 Can Winter White Hamsters Live Together?